openstack-infra/git-restack/doc/source/index.rst

 ============
- git-review
+ git-restack
 ============

-``git-review`` is a tool that helps submitting git branches to gerrit for review.
+``git-restack`` is a tool that helps edit a series of commits without rebasing.

 .. toctree::
    :maxdepth: 2